abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/1-HTML.md

 - Button vs Link:
   - Use a `<button>` element when you want to create a button that performs an action in your web page (like submitting a form).
-  - Use an `<a>` element when you want to create a link to another page or website.
+  - Use an `<a>` element when you want to create a link to another (page or website) or to a specific part of the same page.
 - To add custom **underline** to element, use `border-bottom` property instead of `text-decoration` property to have more control over the underline.
   - usually to control the space between the text and the underline, use `padding-bottom` property.
 - When you want to serve the `HTML` file to the browser, you need to use a **web server**.